maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Hearing dates and times

-• Motions, briefs and pleadings
+• Motions, briefs, and pleadings

 Obtaining Maine Criminal Court Records